Department Actions

 Communications (Website/Newsletter)

-Goal: Keep track of our committee’s initiatives and communicate them publicly via the website and newsletter
+Goal: Keep track of our committee’s initiatives and communicate them publicly via the website, social media, email, and newsletter.

-Description: The website and newsletter communicate our ongoing DEIAB initiatives to the rest of the department and the outside world, serve as a transparent record of our progress and plans to increase accountability, and convey our commitment to the ideals of DEIAB in a public way.
+Description: Communicate our ongoing climate and belonging initiatives to the department and the community and provides a transparent record of our progress and plans to increase accountability and convey our commitment to the ideals of Climate and Belonging in a public way.

 Peer Mentoring

-Goal: Enhance the experience of international students in the CSD program through tailored resources, guidance, and community-building efforts.
-Advocate for the program’s classification as a STEM major.
+Goal: Enhance the experience of students in the CS&D program through tailored resources, guidance, and community-building efforts.

-Description: The Peer Mentoring Task Force regularly meets to understand and address the needs of international students.
-The task force compiles resource packets for incoming international students, covering grad school applications, housing, and clinical hour requirements.
-They develop ongoing support resources for students throughout their programs and careers and drive discussions and initiatives promoting DEIAB, including STEM classification advocacy.
+Description: The Peer Mentoring Task Force regularly meets to understand and address the needs of students.
+The task force aims to help students build connections with peers, and compiles resource packets for incoming international students, covering grad school applications, housing, and clinical hour requirements.
+They develop ongoing support resources for students throughout their programs and careers and drive discussions and initiatives promoting climate and belonging.

 Student Discussion Groups

-Goal: Organize discussion groups, one for students and one for faculty/staff
+Goal: Organize discussion groups, one for students and one for faculty/staff, creating spaces where individuals feel safe to discuss diversity, equity, and inclusion topics.

-Description: Organize, schedule, and facilitate discussion groups around DEIAB issues.
-Points of contact coordinate meeting scheduling, and task force members rotate in helping to choose readings/videos, write discussion prompts, prepare materials for the group meetings, moderate the discussions, and share resources for attendees to continue education following discussions.
+Description: Organize, schedule, and facilitate discussion groups around climate and belonging issues.
+Points of contact coordinate meeting scheduling and task force members rotate in helping to choose readings/videos, write discussion prompts, prepare materials for the group meetings, moderate the discussions, order and deliver food for student discussions, and share resources for attendees to continue education following discussions.

 Faculty Discussion Groups

-Goal: Organize two discussion groups for faculty/staff each fall and spring term
+Goal: Organize 2 discussion groups for faculty/staff each fall and spring term

-Description: Organize, schedule, and facilitate discussion groups for faculty and staff around DEIAB issues.
-Faculty task force members gather schedule availability from faculty and staff at the beginning of each term to coordinate meeting dates and times.
-Faculty task force members follow the lead and work with the student discussion group leaders to align discussion topics and materials between the two groups.
-The selection of materials (e.g., literature, articles, readings, videos) and the writing of discussion prompts can adhere closely to the student group’s content or be more distantly related to the discussion topic.
+Description: Organize, schedule, and facilitate discussion groups for faculty and staff around climate and belonging issues.
+Faculty task force members often align discussion topics to coincide with the student discussion group.
+Selection of discussion content is typically aligned with a recent Professional Seminar provided to all faculty.
 Preparation of materials for the group meetings, moderation of the discussions, and sharing of resources after the discussion group is also the responsibility of the faculty task force members.

 We last assessed the task forces on February 2024